world-federation-of-advertisers/cross-media-measurement/docs/operations/updating-retention-policies.md

 for each cronjob you wish to modify.

-- The `schedule` field can be found in the CronJobSpec under the path `spec/schedule`, should looke similar to ` 30 * * * *` and can be modified using the Cron syntax to update the frequency at which jobs are created to enforce the retention policy.
+- The `schedule` field can be found in the CronJobSpec under the path `spec.schedule`, should look similar to ` 30 * * * *` and can be modified using the Cron syntax to update the frequency at which jobs are created to enforce the retention policy.

-- The `dry-run` field can be found under the path `spec/jobTemplate/spec/template/spec/containers/0/args/6`, should look similar to `--dry-run=false`, and can be updated with a boolean value to enable/disable the retention operations.

-- The `time-to-live` or `days-to-live` fields can be found under the path `spec/jobTemplate/spec/template/spec/containers/0/args/5`, should look similar to `--days-to-live=100` or `--time-to-live=100d`, and can be updated with an int and ISO-8601 duration respectively to modify the time allowed to pass before a retention procedure should apply.
+- Other configurable options are passed as container args and can be found under the path `spec.jobTemplate.spec.template.spec.containers.0.args`.
+There you can update the `--dry-run=false` arg with a different boolean value to enable/disable the retention operations.
+You can also find the `--days-to-live` or `--time-to-live` arg which control the time allowed to pass before a retention procedure should apply.
+The `days-to-live` arg is specified as an int and the `time-to-live` arg is specified as a human-readable duration.

 If you wish to modify a cronjob's `schedule`, `dry-run`, or `time-to-live` settings, you can interactively modify the config with a command like: